 Waka Kotahi NZ Transport Agency has a key role in delivering Road to Zero, New Zealand’s road safety strategy.
-The strategy has a Vision Zero approach with the goal that no one in New Zealand is killed or seriously injured in road crashes.
+The strategy adopts Vision Zero with the goal that no one in New Zealand is killed or seriously injured in road crashes.

-The Public attitudes to road safety report is part of Waka Kotahi’s commitment to delivering Road to Zero.
+The Public attitudes to road safety report is part of the commitment Waka Kotahi has to delivering Road to Zero.
 The report shows public attitudes to road safety issues and behaviours and how these are trending over time.

-Survey questions were asked to over 3,000 respondents in two streams.
+In 2021, we surveyed over 1,600 respondents using CATI (computer assisted telephone interviewing).
 The questions focused on specific road safety topics, including:

 - driver fatigue, impairment and distraction